LendBook/lendbook-api/readme.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory in your terminal.
-3. Run `yarn install` to install dependencies.
+3. Run `yarn install` to install dependencies

 ### Usage